All right, now that we've gotten the big reveal over with it's time to share the boys' room details, as promised...

 ReplyDeleteThis room is super adorable!!
 I would love more information on the gray/white striped drapes.
 Is this a DIY creation??
 Or, were you able to purchase them somewhere?
 I planning to put drapes exactly like this in my son's room.
 I have a king sized gray sheet sitting here waiting to be cut up into strips so I can sew a set of drapes.....but if there is an easier way, I would love to know!!

-ReplyDeleteThanks Shauna :) I painted these, they actually started out life as $5 white twin sheets from Walmart: http://www.takethesidestreet.com/2012/01/diy-painted-backtab-curtains.html
+ReplyDeleteThanks Shauna :) I painted these, they actually started out life as $5 white twin sheets from Walmart: https://www.takethesidestreet.com/2012/01/diy-painted-backtab-curtains.html

 ReplyDeleteAdorable.
 We are in the planning stages of a redo in the boys room.
 Lots of awesome ideas.
 What is the beautiful blue/grey color you painted the bed?
 THANKS!